scapes-studio/composable-nfts/README.md

 While the extensions [defined by OpenSea](https://docs.opensea.io/docs/metadata-standards) can form a base layer framework to the [ERC-721 metadata standard](https://eips.ethereum.org/EIPS/eip-721#specification), they fail to define configuration standards that enable NFTs in different composable contexts.

-The following configuration options power the [PunkScape Builder](https://punkscape.xyz/builder).
+The following extensions to the ERC 721 metadata standard ensure your project can integrate with other third-party composable projects like the [PunkScape Builder](https://punkscape.xyz/builder).

 ## Transparent Compatibility

-The following extension to the ERC 721 metadata standard ensures your project can integrate with third-party composable projects.
 The `transparent_image` field is required unless your image is already transparent and has a `background_color` defined.
-The `background_color` field is optional, but recommended.  `pixel_density.width` and `pixel_density.height` are required fields for pixel art compatability as described below.
+The `background_color` field is optional, but recommended.

 ```json
 {